RadiusNetworks/campaignkit-documentation/docs/android/getting-started.md

 * Android API Level 9 or higher to use Geofencing features.

-* Google Play Services library version 5.+ set as a dependency.
+* Google Play Services library set as a dependency.
+The library version must be within the range of 4.2 and 6.5.87.

 * CampaignKit.properties file downloaded from campaignkit.radiusnetworks.com.